lerzegov/elm-markup/examples/editor/README.md

 5. `involved` - consider adopting an incremental strategy for rescanning the document (`Ports.send Ports.Rescan`).
 Depends on `4.`
    - Just rescan what's needed.
    - Incrementally update `model.characterLayout`.
-6. `?` - Expand the UI of the editor to allow inserting `Mrk.Block`s, such as images.
+6. `?` - Expand the UI of the editor to allow inserting `Mark.Block`s, such as images.
-7. `?` - Use more `Html.Lazy` in document rendering if possible.  `Mrk.Parsed` might make that a bit difficult, so we'll need to double check that we're getting the benefit beyond just sprinkling lazy everywhere.
+7. `?` - Use more `Html.Lazy` in document rendering if possible.  `Mark.Parsed` might make that a bit difficult, so we'll need to double check that we're getting the benefit beyond just sprinkling lazy everywhere.

 I'm sure there's a bunch of other stuff.